-Trans Fat – These are man made fats and are found in many processed foods
+- Trans fat – man made fats found in many processed foods

-Alcohol – a small daily amount (red wine) has been shown to be healthy
+- Alcohol – however a small daily amount (red wine) has been shown to be beneficial

-Fructose – Dr Lustig refers to fructose as “The Toxin.”
+- Fructose (refined sugar) – Dr Lustig refers to fructose as “The Toxin”

 How To Lose Visceral Fat

-So the toxic villain is fructose.
-If we want to lose visceral fat and reduce our chances of metabolic syndrome – increasing risk of cardiovascular disease and diabetes, we’ve got to get serious about our sugar consumption.
+The toxic villain is fructose.
+If we want to lose visceral fat and reduce our chances of metabolic syndrome – increasing risk of Cardiovascular Disease and Diabetes, we’ve got to get serious about our sugar consumption.

 God made vs man made